Deeming Rule Litigation

 After the court ruled in our favor, manufacturers of cigars and e-cigarettes attempted to intervene in the lawsuit, meaning they would become parties in the case.
 The judge denied their requests.

 In addition to our case against FDA, a number of industry lawsuits were filed against the agency to invalidate the deeming rule when it was adopted in 2016.
 The first of those lawsuits was Nicopure Labs v.
 FDA, in which the plaintiff alleged FDA does not have the ability to regulate its vaping products.
-The government initially defended the rule, and ACS CAN along with other public health groups filed an amicus brief outlining the importance of the agency’s role in doing so.
-In July of 2017, a federal district court in Washington, DC, upheld the rule in its entirety.
-That case is now on appeal to the D.C.
-Circuit.
+ACS CAN along with other public health groups filed an amicus brief outlining the importance of the agency’s role in regulating the products.
+A federal district court in Washington, DC, upheld the rule in its entirety in 2017.
+Our organizations also filed as amicus on appeal.
+And in another victory for public health, the US Court of Appeals for the DC Circuit also upheld all aspects of the rule in December of 2019.
+The panel recognized the unique danger of tobacco products, saying, “There is no amount of tobacco use that is health-protective for any individual.”

 Two other deeming rule cases in which the ACS CAN has filed as amicus (or “friend of the court”) are Cigar Association of America v.
 FDA and Cyclops Vapor 2, LLC v.
 FDA.